rottytooth/Rivulet/tutorial_fibonacci.md

 ## Final Steps and Testing

-We still have one more result to print, waiting in list2.
-We push this to list 1 in the last glyph.
+We still have two more results to print, waiting in list2.
+We push these to list 1 in the last glyph.
 This is due to the rolling back of our last iteration.

 Once all the glyphs are written, we can re-assess them and move strands around between glyphs to simplify or combine them.
 The objective is to find harmony in the program: to edit glyphs that don't complement the stylistic consensus emerging in the edit.
 Through this process, we can continually re-evaluate with `-p`, ensuring each glyph is still set to perform the correct tasks.